 A measure of effectiveness is feedback from the Community that looks to the publishing of Board materials to understand the Board decision-making process.
 ATRT1 identified a “black box” problem in the Community with respect to Board decisions.
 Otherwise said, the Community saw the “inputs” to the Board decision-making process but had little or no visibility into the ICANN Board’s deliberations and rationale for the decisions that were “outputs” of the process.
 Comments to the ATRT2 note improvement in this area and reflect a greater sense of transparency.
 Likewise, there was lesser comment to the contrary than encountered by ATRT1.

-7. Assessment of ATRT1 Recommendation 7.2
+Report Section 7.
+Assessment of ATRT1 Recommendation 7.2 – No ATRT2 Recommendation

 Findings of ATRT1